 8. Doomsday Vault, NorwayThe Doomsday Vault is a seed bank situated in the heart of the Arctic Svalbard archipelago.
 This is a secure vault that preserves a variety of plant seeds.
 It is an attempt to safeguard the seeds in case of an apocalypse or global crisis.
 From every nook and corner of the globe, crates of seeds are sent to the Doomsday Vault for long-term storage.
 The vault is only open to special guests on specific days.

 9. Snake Island, BrazilAs the name suggests, this is an island in Brazil infested with thousands of deadly snakes.
-No human even dare to tread on the Snake Island and it is even regarded as the most forbidden places in Brazil.
+No human even dare to tread on Snake Island, and it is even regarded as the most forbidden places in Brazil.
 In fact, it is so dangerous that the government has made it illegal to visit the island.
 It is estimated that there are approximately 4,000 golden lanceheads on the island – the deadliest serpents on the planet.

 10. Area 51, USAArea 51 in Southern Nevada is always wrapped in conspiracy theories.
 It is a US military base and has the reputation of being the testing ground for weapons and aircraft.
 But there is wider speculation about the same.
 Conspiracy theorists believe that the officials conceal alien evidence at the base.
 It is totally off-limits to the commoners, and even the USA barely acknowledges the existence of Area 51.

 11. Tomb of Qin Shi Huang, ChinaThe Mausoleum of China’s first Emperor Qin Shi Huang is buried deep underneath a pyramid for more than 2,000 years.
 It is one of the greatest discoveries of all times but remains a mystery for historians and archaeologists.
 The contents of the tomb are mostly sealed and unexplored.
 It is said that the burial complex comprises of various things that Qin Shi Huang will need in the afterlife.
-In order to pay respect to the ancient site, the Chinese Government has prohibited excavation of the Tomb of Qin Shi Huang and is one the most forbidden places in the world.
+To pay respect to the ancient site, the Chinese Government has prohibited excavation of the Tomb of Qin Shi Huang and is one the most forbidden places in the world.